Pulmonary sclerosing haemangioma

-Pulmonary sclerosing haemangioma (PSH) is a benign neoplasm of the lung.
+Pulmonary sclerosing haemangioma (PSH) (also known as a pneumocytoma of the lung) is a rare benign neoplasm of the lung.

 Typically presents in middle age ( ~30-50 years of age).
 There is a recognised female predilection.

 Most patients are asymptomatic.
 Symptoms if present will include haemoptysis, cough, chest pain, dyspnea, and pleurisy.